What is blepharospasm?

 Botulinum Toxin (Botox) for Blepharospasm Treatment

 The best treatment method of blepharospasm is via botulinum toxin injection.
 Botox, 1 of the leading brand of botulinum toxin type A manufactured by Allergan, is extracted from the Hall strain of Clostridium botulinum bacteria cultures fermented with yeast extract, casein hydrolysate, and glucose.
 The injectable must be reconstituted with preservative-free saline solution (9mg/mL sodium chloride solution before it is injected into the affected areas.
 The reconstituted solution is meant to be injected intramuscularly into the medial and lateral orbicularis oculi of the upper lid and the lateral orbicularis oculi of the lower lid.
 The maximum dosage is 25 units in each eye.
-Following injection, the toxin blocks the actions of nerve impulses which temporarily paralyses the muscles.
+Following injection, Botox blocks the actions of nerve impulses which temporarily paralyses the muscles.
 Patients should be able to notice improvements within 3 days after the treatment session.
 These improvements will last for about 3 months.
 Only certified injectors experienced in handling the preparation and administration of botulinum toxin should inject the reconstituted solution into affected eyelid(s).
+The wide variety of uses is why so many medical professionals buy Botox for use in their practice.